aa-ahmed-aa/Zeta/README.md

 # Zeta-Project

 #Database Configuration
--import this database to your phpmyadmin database name it zeta -the users table contain ahmed user as contestant and hazem as judge -ahmed is the username and password for ahmed contestant is ahmed same for hazem judge
+-import this database to your phpmyadmin database name it zeta <br>
+-the users table contain ahmed user as contestant and hazem as judge <br> -ahmed is the username and password for ahmed contestant is ahmed same for hazem judge<br>

 #Setup The Project
--copy the Zeta folder to your htdocs folder
+-copy the Zeta folder to your htdocs folder <br>
--and you can access it throw the localhost/Zeta it will redirect you to the login page -do not forget to change the database configuration at Zeta/app/Config/database.php
+-and you can access it throw the localhost/Zeta it will redirect you to the login page<br>
+-do not forget to change the database configuration at Zeta/app/Config/database.php<br>